s-victor/TinyPedal/docs/customization.md

     warning_color_low_fuel
 Set low fuel color indicator, which changes widget background color when there is just 2 laps of fuel left.

+    show_low_fuel_warning_flash
+Show low fuel warning flash effect when below `low_fuel_lap_threshold`.

+    number_of_warning_flashes
+Set number of warning flashes that will be played for a limited number of times.
+Default is `10` flashes.
+Minimum value is limited to `3`.

+    warning_flash_highlight_duration
+Set color highlight duration for each warning flash.
+Default is `0.4` seconds.
+Minimum value is limited to `0.2`.

+    warning_flash_interval
+Set minimum time interval between each warning flash.
+Default is `0.4` seconds.
+Minimum value is limited to `0.2`.

     show_fuel_level_bar
 Show visualized horizontal fuel level bar.